Alumni Spotlight: Rose Schafer '13 MA, Marital & Family Therapy

 What brought you to the Marriage & Family Therapy program at SOLES?

 I was drawn to the MFT program at SOLES due to the faculty's prioritization of collaborative care, evidence-based practice, and neuroscience in family therapy.
 This resonated with my personal interests and professional values.
 It also helped me feel confident that I would be matched with practicum sites that also shared these core professional values, which I believed was crucial in laying the foundation for me post-graduation life.

 Following completion of the MFT program at SOLES, I have worked in a variety of clinical settings including a crisis house, private practice, and outpatient hospital-based programs.
-The majority of my clinical work as been focused on serving underprivileged adults with SMI at UCSD.
-In this role I've predominantly provided individual, group, and family psychotherapy to adults facing severe psycho-social stress and psychiatric illness.
-I was also afforded the opportunity to take on a leadership role within the clinic, teaching seminars to graduate students and managing a QM team.
-In addition to my clinical work, I have been teaching undergraduate psychology courses within the local community colleges and completed special projects focused on integrating trauma-informed practices into reproductive healthcare.
-Mostly recently I have left UCSD to transition into a role as a PERT clinician, helping law enforcement response effectively to mental health related 911 calls.
+The majority of my clinical work has been focused on serving underprivileged adults with SMI at UCSD.
+In this role, I've predominantly provided individual, group, and family psychotherapy to adults facing severe psycho-social stress and psychiatric illness.
+I was also awarded the opportunity to take on a leadership role within the clinic, teaching seminars to graduate students and managing a QM team.
+In addition to my clinical work, I have been teaching undergraduate psychology courses within the local community colleges and completed special projects focused on integrating trauma-informed practices into reproductive health care.
+Most recently I have left UCSD to transition into a role as a PERT clinician, helping law enforcement response effectively to mental health related 911 calls.

 How has your SOLES education impacted your career and/or career goals?